WG5: Education, Training, Awareness, Cyber Ranges

 ECSO aims to to contribute towards acybersecurity competences and capacity building effort for the European digitalagenda, through increased education, professional training and skillsdevelopment, as well as actions on awareness-raising and gender inclusiveness.

-- 3/2020, SUB WG 5.1 CYBER RANGE ENVIRONMENTS AND TECHNICAL EXERCISES - Understanding Cyber Ranges: From Hype to Reality (download file)
+- 3/2020, WG5 MEMBERS - Understanding Cyber Ranges: From Hype to Reality (download file)

 - 3/2020, EHR4CYBER - Information and Cybersecurity Professional Certification (download file)